 Don’t plan on using any of the celebratory Champagne bottle sizes in Florida.
 These are the Methuselahs, Salamanazars, Balthazars, and Nebuchadnezzars.
 These very traditional Champagne bottle sizes are all illegal in the state.
 14

 Georgia’s Fulton County Superior Court handed down a major decision.
-It held the city of Atlanta’s and the state of Georgia’s ordinances against Sunday bar openings to be unconstitutional.
+It held the city of Atlanta’s and the state of Georgia’s laws against Sunday bar openings to be unconstitutional.
 15

-The actual proportion of alcohol-related accidents is about 38% and the number of fatalities is also overstated by over two-thirds.
+The actual proportion of alcohol-related accidents is about 38%.
+And the number of deaths is also overstated by over two-thirds.
 Even worse, the manual converts alcohol-related into “accounts for.”
 But alcohol-related does not mean caused by alcohol.
 This is one of the most important alcohol facts in states.

 For example, assume a person who has drunk some alcohol is waiting at a stop light.
 That driver’s car is rear-ended by a completely sober but careless driver.
 The resulting accident is considered an alcohol-related crash.
 Of course, alcohol had nothing at all to do with causing it.
 Visit Alcohol-Related and Alcohol-Caused (They’re Not the Same).